Summer on the Road: Going Farther on a Gallon of Gas

 As summer approaches, the dangers of our continued dependence on oil are apparent everywhere we look.
 In 2012, we have already experienced the hottest average temperatures ever recorded through April in the United States.
 At the same time, increasing evidence is still coming forth of long-lasting harm from the BP oil spill, and other tragic spills have occurred in waterways throughout the country since.

-Our oil dependence puts our environment at risk of disasters like oil spills, endangers our climate with nearly 2 billion metric tons of global warming pollution from oil consumption each year, and threatens our famileis’ health.
+Our oil dependence risks our environment to disasters like oil spills, endangers our climate with the nearly 2 billion metric tons of global warming pollution from oil consumption each year, and threatens our families’ health.
 With prices in some areas hitting $4 per gallon once again, our oil consumption is also putting an incredible burden on American families’ finances.
 It’s time for us to break our dependence on oil.

 The transportation sector accounts for nearly two-thirds of the nearly 19 million barrels of oil consumed each day in the United States.
 The largest percentage is consumed by passenger cars and light duty trucks such as SUVs, vans, and pickup trucks.
 Our greatest opportunity to cut America’s oil consumption is to set strong global warming pollution and fuel efficiency standards for our cars and trucks.

 The summer travel season is the most popular time of the year for driving, which means it’s also when Americans most feel not just the environmental consequences of oil, but the economic pain at the pump.
 Americans are expected to spend more than $132 billion at the gas pump this summer.